 Course Enrichment Grants

-Course Enrichment Grants, offered by the University of Virginia Library, provide support to faculty who would like to enhance students’ abilities to seek, evaluate, manage, and use information and data in scholarly contexts, as well as create new types of media-rich class assignments.
+Course Enrichment Grants, offered by the University of Virginia Library, provide support to faculty interested in enhancing students’ abilities to seek, evaluate, manage, and use information and data in scholarly contexts, as well as create media-rich class assignments.

 • Dedicated support from experienced librarians, technologists, or other library staff.

-The program is intended to fund projects that promote student learning in the areas described below.
+The program aims to fund projects that promote student learning in the following areas.
 All funded projects will involve partnership with a team of library staff with expertise in the proposed topic.

-• Enhance students’ ability to critically find, evaluate, interrogate, manage, and use information both within and beyond their field of study.
+• Enhancing students’ ability to critically find, evaluate, interrogate, manage, and use information, including archival and primary source material, within and beyond their field of study.

-• Strengthen students’ ability to discover, ethically use/reuse, collect, manage, store, and share data from a wide variety of sources.
+• Strengthening students’ ability to discover, ethically use/reuse, collect, manage, store, and share data from a wide variety of sources.

-• Allow students to explore new technologies, such as video, audio, 3D, immersive, and maker-related projects, and produce course assignments in a variety of media.
+• Enabling students to explore new technologies, such as video, audio, 3D, immersive, and maker-related projects, and produce course assignments in diverse media.

-• Deepen student understanding through digital methods such as mapping, exhibit-building, text/image/sound analysis, or collaborative project design.
+• Deepening student learning through digital methods such as mapping, exhibit-building, text/image/sound analysis, or collaborative project design.

-• Support faculty who wish to use open educational resources and practices in their courses.
+• Supporting faculty who wish to use open educational resources and practices in pursuit of more active, inclusive class environments.
+(Contact lib-oer@virginia.edu for more information on open education.)

 Who is eligible?
 How do I apply?

-• This program is open to anyone holding a faculty appointment at the University of Virginia who is teaching a semester-long course (Fall, J-Term, Spring, or Summer).
+• This program is open to any faculty member at the University of Virginia holding a semester-long course appointment (Fall, J-Term, Spring, or Summer).

 What are the selection criteria?